-The ultimate caramel popcorn!
+The ultimate Caramel Popcorn!
 With a thin, crispy, even coating of caramel on every piece, this caramel corn stays crispy for weeks.
-Make this with or without corn syrup – I’ve discovered the perfect substitute that works 100% perfectly!
+Caramel corn can be made with or without corn syrup – I’ve discovered the perfect substitute that works 100% perfectly!

 I make caramel popcorn a LOT all throughout the year.
 I make it for: